 - Peace Corps – complete term of service, member of National Peace Corps Association

 - English Language Learners – One year of teaching experience abroad

 - Volunteer – One year volunteering abroad (dependent on experience)

 - Have a similar experience not listed?
 Contact us to discuss further.

 Verification of Service: If you are a member of a Full Circle group, please upload a letter from your director, supervisor, or program manager on organizational letterhead verifying your service.
 If you are an overseas ESL teacher or volunteer, you may submit your contract showing your term of service.
 If you are a return Peace Corps volunteer, we will verify your National Peace Corps Association membership.

 By submitting the form, you will receive information from Northeastern University with details about our degree programs and certificates by email or receive a phone call from one of our enrollment coaches.
 You can unsubscribe at any time.

 Why is Northeastern offering Full Circle?

-There are over 100,000 Americans entering non-traditional experiences each year such as Peace Corps, AmeriCorps, and Teaching ELL abroad.
-Not only do these people embody Northeastern’s values, but they bring unique experiences, skillsets, and passions that are valuable in both work and education.
-By providing these people with an opportunity to gain a graduate degree through the Full Circle Scholarship, Northeastern University is helping them complete what is often the most difficult part of the journey: the transition to life back home.
+There are more than 100,000 Americans entering non-traditional experiences each year such as Peace Corps, AmeriCorps, and Teaching ELL abroad.
+Not only do these people embody Northeastern’s values, but they bring unique experiences, skill sets, and passions that are valuable in both work and education.
+By providing these people with an opportunity to gain a graduate degree through the Full Circle Scholarship, Northeastern is helping them complete what is often the most difficult part of the journey: the transition to life back home.

-Email email@example.com to learn more and discuss opportunities available with the Full Circle Scholarship.
+Email Tammy McNish, assistant director of admissions, to learn more and discuss opportunities available with the Full Circle Scholarship.